 The written-off value of disposals is not a charge against council tax, as the cost of fixed assets is fully provided for under separate arrangements for capital financing.
-Amounts are appropriated to the Capital Adjustment Account from the General Fund Balance in the Movement in Reserves Statement.
+Amounts are appropriated to the Capital Adjustment Account.

 Annual Minimum Revenue Provision Statement